Silentwarior112/GT4-pat-creator/README.md

 While the time and effort required is rather high, this allows for custom recoloring of any car in Gran Turismo 4 and to a slightly lesser extent any GT game that uses the Tex1 format.

+After generating pat files, you will need to edit them with [GT4-pat-editor.](https://github.com/Silentwarior112/GT4-pat-editor)

 -- GT4 Color patch generator script --
 Creates GT4 pat files based on the difference between two MDLS models.